Whitney Nic James

 Click To Tweet

 I can only live with clutter and disorganization but for so long.
-I know things don’t always go as planned.
+I know things sometimes go differently than planned.
 That’s life.
 However, keeping our home as neat and as organized as possible is a priority.
-These five simple tasks can help make keeping your home organized a priority as well.
+These five simple tasks make keeping your home organized a priority as well.

 Filed Under: Lifestyle, Style Tagged With: mjconsistencychallenge, mjconsistencypays